luismontalba/Grafos/README.md

 * Tags filter to search nodes in view
 * Button to update past dates to today dates
 * Earlies dates calculated depending on duration of nodes
+* Button to optimize dates to the earliest one

 You can test in:
 <https://luismontalba.github.io/grafos/index.html>